jamesb93/ccl-wiki/content/posts/dynamic-max-patch-guide.md

 }
 ```

-Note that we created a global variable, *main_object_localtion*, giving the object location.
+Note that we created a global variable, *main_object_location*, giving the object location.
 The next step is to get a list of all of the created object's attributes.
 To do this we need to create some more objects in the patch, as we shall be using the _getattr_ object.
 Consider the following function:

 ```javascript
 main_object_location = [326, 120];